DanilaShevtsov/telegram-support-bot/README.md

 # optional params
-HEROKU_APP_NAME=  # name of your Heroku app for webhook setup WELCOME_MESSAGE=  # text of a message that bot will write on /start command
+HEROKU_APP_NAME=  # name of your Heroku app for webhook setup WELCOME_MESSAGE=  # text of a message that bot will write on /start command WELCOME_IMAGE_PATH= # path to welcome image. don't put in if it is not necessary

 # If user don't allow forward his messages Bot adds his comment with thue user_id to reply
 # Support team must reply to "bot reply", not to original user forwarded message